 - Example: “We need to reorganize the filing cabinet so the files are compatible with the filing system on the computer.”

 All three can be useful.
-If it is a crisis that's time critical, then orders may suit best.
+If it is a crisis that’s time-critical, then orders may suit best.
 If it is aimed at a specialist with a specific knowledge set, then a suggestion could work, where they work out the detail.
-Working on your emotional intelligence is also a great way to guage the situation (How to develop your emotional intelligence).
+Working on your emotional intelligence is also a great way to gauge the situation (How to develop your emotional intelligence).

 Levels of Delegation